blackappsolutions/core-content-jobs/README.md

 See below how this instrumentation is made in the CMS.

-*   Go to "/All Content/Settings/Options/Settings/Content Jobs" at - for example - [https://studio.fourth.sandbox.vfc.coremedia.cloud/](https://studio.fourth.sandbox.vfc.coremedia.cloud/)
+*   In your Studio go to "/All Content/Settings/Options/Settings/Content Jobs"
 *   Create a new ContentJob
 *   Set **Job type** to xmlImport
 *   Check **Sync recursive**
-*   Set **Storage-URL** to s3://vf-cm-qa-nora-coremedia-cms-migration-v2/203594.zip
+*   Set **Storage-URL** to s3://YOUR_BUCKET_NAME/203594.zip
 *   Check **active** and push the **Finish editing and apply all changes button**

 ![](attachments/114566139/114566194.png)